1–2 spots available for Q2 · Claim yours

 }

 Data lives in a loader function.
-Component reads via useLoaderData.
+The component reads via useLoaderData.
 More explicit.
-TypeScript inference is excellent.
+TypeScript inference is strong here.

 Both paradigms work.
-Remix gives you the cleaner mental model.
+Remix offers the cleaner mental model.
 Next.js gives you fewer files.
+From the outside, the Remix version looks more like the web of 2010 with better types, and I mean that as a compliment.

 Mutations: forms vs actions